 • Training Load.
 The main focus of a taper is to reduce the training load.
 This can be done by either decreasing your current volume and/or intensity.
 But you will see below that one may be better than the other.

 • Intensity.
 On the other hand, workout intensities during taper should become very similar to the race demands.
-Depending on what you were working on before tapering, you may have to increase/reduce your intensity to meet the race demands as much as possible.
+Depending on what you were working on before tapering, you may have to increase or reduce your intensity to meet the race demands as much as possible.

 How Long Should A Taper Last?

-The answer will depend on your capabilities as well as the race characteristics.
-Some people will require 3-4 weeks of gradual decrease while some may perform well with only a week.
-A great rule of thumb however is the longer the race the longer the taper should be.
+The length of a taper depends on the type of race and the individual.
+Some runners will require 3-4 weeks of gradual decrease while some may perform well with only a week.
+A great rule of thumb, however, is the longer the race, the longer the taper should be.

-A progressive decrease in weekly training load during taper prior to Boston Marathon.
+A progressive decrease in weekly training load during taper prior to the Boston Marathon.

 EvoLab Analysis

-As you train with your COROS watch, you can access multiple graphs within Training Hub.
-Some of them can greatly help monitor your training and ensure you are recovering enough during tapering.
-We have inserted three different graphs in this blog that all play a role in your taper monitoring.
+As you train with your COROS watch, you can access multiple graphs within your Training Hub.
+Some of them can greatly help in monitoring your training and ensure that you are recovering enough during the taper.
+Below, we have included three different graphs that all will play a role in your taper monitoring.

 Base Fitness & Fatigue